 Among mobile payment services, BNPL services have been growing rapidly in tandem with the development of this business abroad.
-It is notable that PayPal acquired one of the largest BNPL services providers in Japan, Paidy Inc, in autumn 2021 so as to expand its BNPL services to Japan.
+It is notable that PayPal acquired one of the largest BNPL services providers in Japan, Paidy Inc, in autumn 2021, so as to expand its BNPL services to Japan.

-Trends for 2023
+Trends for 2024

-On 4 March 2022, the Bill for Partial Amendment to the Act on Payment Services Act, etc. for the Purpose of Establishing a Stable and Efficient Funds Settlement System (the "Amendment Act") was submitted to the Diet.
-It was subsequently approved on 3 June 2022.
-The Amendment Act aims to establish a stable and efficient funds settlement system that is responsive to the digitalisation of finance and other fields against a backdrop of:
+On 4 March 2022, the Bill for Partial Amendment to the Act on Payment Services Act, etc, for the Purpose of Establishing a Stable and Efficient Funds Settlement System (the "Amendment Act") was submitted to the Diet.
+It was approved on 3 June 2022, and subsequently came into effect in June 2023.
+The Amendment Act aims to establish a stable and efficient funds settlement system that is responsive to the digitalisation of finance and other fields against the backdrop of:

-- the rise in issuance and circulation of stablecoins overseas: - the growing need for improvement in transaction monitoring by banks, etc; and - the increasing prevalence of prepayment instruments that enable payment by electronic means.
+a rise in issuance and circulation of stablecoins overseas;

+- growing needs for improvement in transaction monitoring by banks, etc; and - the increasing prevalence of prepayment instruments that enable payment by electronic means.

-In connection with the rise in issuance and circulation of stablecoins overseas, the Amendment Act also introduces the concept of "electronic payment instruments" (EPIs), which corresponds to the concept of stablecoins (Article 2, paragraph 5 of the Amended Payment Services Act (PSA)).
+In connection with the rise in issuance and circulation of stablecoins overseas, the Amendment Act also introduced the concept of "electronic payment instruments" (EPIs), which corresponds to the concept of stablecoins (Article 2, paragraph 5 of the Amended Payment Services Act (Amended PSA)).